UTA-ACL2/Barkopedia/README.md

 ></iframe>
 -->

-## 🏆 Prize
+## Registration

-Top-performing solutions may be eligible for research grants to support continued development.
+Top-performing solutions may be eligible for participanting in IJCAI 2025.

 **Registration is required to participate:**
 - Sign up: [Registration Form](https://forms.office.com/r/0ZmFjYnW2p)